 Crusader crashed in September 1952 and John Cobb was killed.
 We all assumed that the tragedy was one of those awful accidents and the word went around that having lost his good friend the brilliant designer Reid Railton would never design a record breaker again.

 In April 2018 the truly magnificent book Reid Railton Man of Speed was published by Evro and we discovered the rest of the Crusader story.
 Railton was deeply unhappy about the management of the Crusader project and decided to design the second generation record boat, working with his friend and fellow record breaker George Eyston.
-Everything he had learned from the Crusader project went into this new design which progressed as far as being incorporated into a wind tunnel model built in secret by NPL.
+Everything he had learned from the Crusader project went into this new design which progressed as far as being incorporated into a tank test model built in secret by NPL.
 And there, it seems it stopped because there were no funds available to build the full scale Crusader 2 boat.

 We can only guess the story of the model – but it might have been stored by George Eyston at his home in Winchester and when he died sold off with his estate.
 We believe it was sold to an antique dealer who may not have known what it was.
 Subsequently it was offered on eBay and it failed to sell.
 Steve Holter found it and photographed it for the Evro book and I was lucky enough to be able to buy it.
 This model is the distillation of all Railton’s experience and work and it’s a 1954 Old Master.

 So what do you do with an Old Master?
 Well we have to see if it works!
-Len Newton has built the most beautiful museum quality 1/6th scale (6ft) jet powered model of Crusader 1 and is now getting started on the Crusader 2 model built from scans of the Railton wind tunnel model .
+Len Newton has built the most beautiful museum quality 1/6th scale (6ft) jet powered model of Crusader 1 and is now getting started on the Crusader 2 model built from scans of the Railton tank test model .
 Both are to the same scale and with identical jet power and weights – and that means we can race them at 100mph and see which performs best.
 My old friend Robin Richardson is willingly managing the admin, pulling the various strands together and keeping us on track.